mvardhan2003/CODSOFT/README.md

 # CODSOFT

-TASK 1-A To-Do List application
+TASK 1 floder is wrong